Jatin-Kesnani/Automating-DevOps-Workflows/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`).
 4. Push to the branch (`git push origin feature/your-feature-name`).
 5. Open a Pull Request.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

-## Support

-If you encounter any issues or have questions, please open an issue in the GitHub repository or reach out to the project maintainers.